Lisbon food tour – local dishes and street food in Portugal

 6. Ginjinha — The Cherry Liqueur Shot That Runs on Its Own Clock

-Technically a drink rather than a food, ginjinha demands inclusion in any serious Lisbon food guide because it is so deeply woven into the social fabric of the city that refusing to drink it feels like declining a handshake.
-Sour morello cherries macerated in aguardente brandy with sugar and cinnamon create a liqueur that is simultaneously sweet, tart, warming, and absolutely addictive.
-The old-school way to order it is either with or without the cherry at the bottom of your tiny chocolate cup.
-Head to A Ginjinha near Rossio Square, which has been serving the same recipe since 1840, and drink standing at the counter like a proper Lisboeta.
+Technically a drink rather than a food, but ginjinha earns its place in any serious Lisbon food guide because it’s so deeply woven into the city’s social fabric that skipping it feels like declining a handshake.
+Sour morello cherries macerated in aguardente brandy with sugar and cinnamon produce a liqueur that is simultaneously sweet, tart, warming, and genuinely addictive.
+Order it with or without the cherry at the bottom of your tiny chocolate cup — that’s the only decision required.
+Head to A Ginjinha near Rossio Square, which has been serving the same recipe since 1840.
+It costs about €1.50.
+Drink it standing at the counter.
+Don’t overthink it.

 Best Neighborhoods for Food in Lisbon